TheHive-Project/CortexDocs/api/api-guide.md

 ## Introduction
 Cortex 2 offers a REST API that can be leveraged by various applications and programs to interact with it.
 The following guide describe the Cortex 2 API to allow developers to interface the powerful observable analysis engine with other SIRPs (Security Incident Response Platforms) besides TheHive, TIPs (Threat Intelligence Platforms), SIEMs or scripts.
 Please note that the Web UI of Cortex 2 exclusively leverage the REST API to interact with the back-end.

-**Note**: as of this writing, Cortex4py, the Python library we provide to facilitate interaction with the REST API of Cortex, is not yet compatible with Cortex 2.
-A new, compatible version should be available in Q3 2018.
+**Note**: You can use [Cortex4py](https://github.com/TheHive-Project/Cortex4py), the Python library we provide, to facilitate interaction with the REST API of Cortex.
+You need Cortex4py 2.0.0 or later as earlier versions are not compatible with Cortex 2.

 All the exposed APIs share the same [request & response formats](#request--response-formats) and [authentication strategies](#authentication) as described below.